 Avoid the Evoque Convertible if practicality is a concern because it has less space inside than either of the hard-top models.
 It takes 18 seconds to lower the roof in that model, and you can do it at up to 30mph.

 The Range Rover Evoque is roughly 4.4m long, 2m wide and 1.6m high, although the exact dimensions depend on the trim level you choose as there are differences in the body and wheels.
 The main thing to consider is the width, which may mean it won’t fit into a smaller single garage, although most owners probably won’t need to squeeze one indoors.

-The first decision you have to make when buying a Range Rover Evoque is whether to go for a three or five-door model.
-The three-door Coupe looks better, but there's very little in it, so if practicality is a priority, the five-door is the one to go for.
-It’s 40mm higher than the Coupe, which means more headroom in the back seat, as well as slightly more rear legroom.
-Space up front is decent, too, and Land Rover hasn’t scrimped on storage room.
+The five-door model is 40mm higher than the Coupe, which means more headroom in the back seat, as well as slightly more rear legroom.
+Space up front is decent, too, and Land Rover hasn’t skimped on storage space.
 The Evoque has door bins that can hold a large water bottle, a big lidded cubbyhole in the centre console and several cup-holders.

 Legroom in the Convertible model isn’t great, so it’s only really meant to be used for short trips with four people inside.

 Range Rover quotes a figure of 575 litres for the Evoque’s boot (or 550 litres for the three-door model), but be aware that this figure assumes you’ll load it all the way to the roof.
 Measured to the rear parcel shelf (which is how most other manufacturers gauge carrying capacity), the boot’s volume is still reasonable, at 420 litres.